Best New Clothes From Banana Republic in August: Take Up to 50% Off

-Best New Clothes From Banana Republic in August: Take Up to 50% Off New Arrivals
+Best New Clothes From Banana Republic in August: Take Up to 50% Off and Extra 60% Off Sale Styles

 Banana Republic's August selection includes a season finale of stylish tops, skinny jeans, jackets, and more.
 You’ll find flowy midi dresses and skirts made from sustainable materials, along with chic accessories to pull your look together.